-An inmate admitted to the facility for 72 hours or more and assigned to a living unit shall be issued a set of facility clothing.
-The issue of clothing appropriate to the climate for inmates shall include but is not limited to the following (15 CCR 1260):
+An incarcerated person admitted to the facility for 72 hours or more and assigned to a living unit shall be issued a set of facility clothing.
+The issue of clothing appropriate to the climate for incarcerated persons shall include but is not limited to: (15 CCR 1260):

-- Clean socks
+- Clean socks.

-- Clean outer garments
+- Clean outer garments.

-- Clean undergarments

-- Males shorts and undershirt

-- Females bra and two pairs of panties
+- Clean undergarments (e.g., shorts, undershirt, bra and two pairs of panties).

-- Footwear
+- Footwear.

-An inmate who is issued a change of clothing upon admission to the facility may have his/her personal clothing returned after laundering, at the discretion of the Jail Commander.
+Incarcerated persons who are issued a change of clothing upon admission to the facility may have their personal clothing returned after laundering, at the discretion of the Jail Commander.